DejanLe/in-progress-PHP-PDO-Blog/README.md

 # in-progress-PHP-PDO-Blog
-in progress php (procedural) bloh with PDO
+in progress php (procedural) blog with PDO